Abhishek-S0111/Pipeline-to-Gather-Audio-Transcript-Datasets-from-Youtube/README.md

 ## License
 Use and adapt this code for research and dataset creation.
 Add an explicit license file if you intend to redistribute the dataset or code for other purposes.

----
-If you'd like, I can now:
-- generate a `requirements.txt` from the notebook's installed packages,
-- add a short example `requirements.txt` and a one-line usage example, or
-- open a PR-style diff for review.